 Mobile devices are ditching headphone jacks at a brisk clip, so if your new Android smartphone or Apple iPad Pro ships without that precious port, you may have to purchase a wireless headset to listen in on podcasts, music, or video.
 Or maybe not.
 You can still use your device’s USB Type C port with your favorite headphones — if you get your hands on a USB Type C headphone adapter.
 Just plug it into the charging port, and then plug your headphones into the 3.5mm audio jack on the other side of the adapter.
 It’s that easy, and we have hunted down some of the best USB-C headphone adapters out there to help you do exactly that.

 The Galaxy Note 10 and Huawei phones — and provides up to 60W (20V/3A) power output.
-Use it for volume control, HD calls, and answering calls on compatible devices.s designed to let you listen and charge simultaneously on a variety of USB Type C devices.
+Use it for volume control, HD calls, and answering calls on compatible devices.is designed to let you listen and charge simultaneously on a variety of USB Type C devices.
 The unit’s built-in Realtek DAC Audio Chip emits high-resolution sound at 24bit/96kHz.
-The adapter is widely compatible with the iPad Pro 2020 and 2018, Samsung Galaxy S20 and Note 10, various models of the Google Pixel, HTC, Essential Phone, Huawei Mate 20, and other Type C devices.
+The adapter is widely compatible with the iPad Pro 2020 and 2018, the Samsung Galaxy S21 range, S20 range, Note 20 range, and Note 10, various models of the Google Pixel, HTC, Essential Phone, Huawei Mate 20, and other Type C devices.
 It supports Power Delivery (PD) fast charging for a number of devices — with the notable exceptions of the Samsung

 The, specifically built for USB-C devices that lack 3.5mm audio ports, lets you listen to music and other audio while charging your device through a single USB-C port.
 This adapter features USB-C charging and a 3.5mm auxiliary port for music, videos, phone calls, and more.
 The USB-C port is compatible with both quick charge 2.0 and USB-PD, delivering swift and safe power when connected to compatible chargers.
 The unit’s digital-to-analog audio converter delivers high-resolution, static-free, feedback-free sound wherever you go.

 Acessorz designed this exclusive USB C to 3.5mm aux cable cord to feature advanced digital audio converter (DAC) chips that solve the audio problems encountered with most Type-C mobile devices.
 With its Realtek DAC chips, it supports high-resolution 192khz sound quality with no-loss transmission of the audio signal.
 You can use this adapter to listen to music from your car aux stereo speaker or as a headphone adapter with your devices.
 It only supports music, with no calling function.
-It’s compatible with most Type C devices like the iPad Pro 2018, Google Pixel 2, 3, 4, XL, OnePlus, Samsung Galaxy Note 10, S10, S9, Huawei, LG, Essential Phone, and Xiaomi.
+It’s compatible with most Type C devices like the iPad Pro 2020 and 2018 Google Pixel 2, 3, 4, XL, OnePlus, Samsung Galaxy Note S20, S20 Ultra 10, S10, S9, Note 10, Huawei, LG, Essential Phone, and Xiaomi.
 Theis made with premium durable polished zinc-alloy and a gold-plated connector plus a durable four-foot nylon braided cable.

-Apple comes to the rescue with its own USB-C to 3.5mm adapter so you can listen to your favorite programming, movies, and music on the new USB-C iPad models — the iPad Pro 11-inch and the iPad Pro 12.9-inch (third generation).
+Apple comes to the rescue with its own USB-C to 3.5mm adapter so you can listen to your favorite programming, movies, and music on the new USB-C iPad models — the iPad Pro 12.9-inch (5th Generation) and the iPad Pro 11-inch (third generation).
 Thelets you connect accessories that use a standard 3.5mm audio plug — like headphones or speakers — to your USB-C devices.
 It’s a simple unit that does the trick.

-is compatible with most Type C phones like the Pixel 4, 3, 2, XL, Samsung Galaxy S10, S9, S8, Plus, iPad Pro, Huawei Mate 30, 20, 10 Pro, thanks to its Type C to 3.5mm adapter.
+Pixel 4 is compatible with most Type C phones like the , 3, 2, XL, Samsung Galaxy S21 range, S20, S20 Ultra, S10, S9, S8 Plus, Note 20, Note 10, iPad Pro, Huawei Mate 30, 20, 10 Pro, and many other devices, thanks to its Type C to 3.5mm adapter.
 The compact, brightly colored adapter supports wire control and lets you listen to music and answer phone calls with your headphones.
 It’s compatible with up to 24bit/96Khz, giving you a rich, high-fidelity sound.

 The ESR 2-in-1 splits your USB-C port into a PD-compatible USB-C port and a 3.5mm audio jack, so you can fast-charge your device and listen to music or watch videos at the same time.
 It supports the Power Delivery protocol specification 2.0 and QC 2.0 fast charging, up to 30W.
 Two chipsets ensure stable, high-fidelity audio transmission that is compatible with most USB-C and 3.5mm devices.
-Supported devices include the Google Pixel 4, 4 XL, 3, 3 XL, Samsung Galaxy S10 Plus, S10, S10e, S9, S8, Note 10, iPad Pro 2018, and more.
-When you’re using the ESR 2-in-1, you have to connect everything up in a certain order so that it all works correctly.
-First, hook up your headphones and charger to the adapter, and then connect the adapter to your device.
+Supported devices include the Google Pixel 4, 4 XL, 3, 3 XL, Samsung Galaxy S20, S20 Plus, S20 Ultra, S10,

 If you’re looking for the best sound quality, you’ll have to try the Ailun adapter.
 Its digital audio converter (DAC) high-resolution chipset offers a sampling rate of up to 192KHz/24bit to convert digital audio signals to analog and maintain your headphones’ original sound quality.
 In addition to delivering original sound quality, it uses an anti-interference feature to block surrounding noise.
 It also works to clear up translational static that would interfere with the audio quality.
-The unit is compatible with a wide variety of smartphones, including the Samsung Galaxy S10, S10 Plus, Note 20, Note 10,
+The unit is compatible with a wide variety of smartphones, including the Samsung Galaxy S21, S20, S20 Plus, S20 Ultra, S10, S10 Plus, Note 20, Note 10,